GiovanniAffogbolo/ngx-easypiechart/README.md

     ...
   }
 ```
-For the exhaustive list of options, refer to [original easy-pie-chart documentation](https://github.com/rendro/easy-pie-chart#options "Title")
+For the exhaustive list of options, refer to the [original easy-pie-chart documentation](https://github.com/rendro/easy-pie-chart#options "Title")
 # Development

 ## Prepare dist version